 Prior to October 1, 2007, the department provided detailed reviews of all municipal planning referrals, including individual applications for proposed subdivisions.
 This will no longer occur.

 The department will only continue reviewing high level statutory municipal plans at the initial stages of the planning cycle.
-For all individual subdivision referrals, please reference the Guidelines document below.
+For all individual subdivision referrals, reference the Guidelines document below.
 Using this guidance document to create your subdivision proposal ensures recommended standards have been met and may eliminate the need for detailed, case-by-case reviews.

 This will result in more timely responses to municipalities, making land-use planning approvals in Alberta more efficient.